-- ii.
-If the mother doesn't have current month's benefits issued to her account,, follow the steps below: - Go to the Infant interview.
-Select "no" when it asks if they are still breastfeeding.
-Update and complete all breastfeeding interview questions.
-Go to the Breastfeeding Panel for the infant, add a row and choose the description No Longer BF.
-Information pop up will ask "Are you sure you want to continue with the automatic termination..."
-Select 'Yes'.
-Breastfeeding Change Reason and Food or Formula field is required to be entered. - II.
+- II.
 VISION automatically terminates mom 15 days out.
 Go to the certification screen within VISION and manually edit the termination date to today's date. - III.
 Go to the infant's food package and add the new formula food package.
-Do not add a new package for mom. - If mom's benefits appear, uncheck the current month's benefits.
-Issue benefits for the infant.
-The system will decrement the current month infant food amounts according to the new package. - V. 15 days of food benefits are not authorized for the mother. - VI.
+Do not add a new package for mom - IV.
+If mom's benefits appear uncheck current month.
+Load benefits onto the card for the infant.
+The system will decrement the current month infant food amounts according to the new package.

+V. 15 days of food benefits are not authorized for the mother.

+- VI.
 Print a "notice of termination" letter for the mother under the "Printouts" menu. - iii.
-If the mother has current or future months' benefits issued to her account: - I. Go to the Infant interview.
-Select "no" when it asks if they are still breastfeeding.
-Update and complete all breastfeeding interview questions. - Go to the Breastfeeding Panel for the infant, add a row and choose the description No Longer BF.
+If the mother has current or future months' benefits loaded on her card: - Go to the Breastfeeding Panel for the infant, add a row and choose the description No Longer BF.
 Information pop up will ask "Are you sure you want to continue with the automatic termination..."
-Select 'Yes'.
+Select Yes.
 Breastfeeding Change Reason and Food or Formula field is required to be entered. - II.
 VISION automatically terminates mom 15 days out.
 Go to the certification screen within VISION and manually edit the termination date to today's date. - III.
 Go to the infant's food package and add the new formula food package.
 Do not add a new package for mom. - IV.
-Go to Food Benefits, select Cancel on the pop-up box (Economic Unit Balance-to-Issue), then uncheck mom's benefits for the current month if they appear.
-Issue benefits. - a.
-All future benefits for mom will be removed by reissuing.
-The system will decrement the current month's infant food amounts according to the new package.
+Go to Food Benefits, Read Card, select Cancel on the pop up (Economic Unit Balance-to-Issue), then uncheck mom's benefit's for current month if they appear.
+Write to card.
+By reissuing benefits all future benefits for mom will be removed.
+The system will decrement the current month infant food amounts according to the new package. - V. 15 days of food benefits are not authorized for the mother.
+V.VI.
+Print a "notice of termination" letter for the mother under the "Printouts" menu. - iv.
+See Termination policy section for more information. - For a Fully Breastfeeding or Partially Breastfeeding infant > 6 months of age who is changing to a Partially Breastfeeding "out of range" formula amount - i.
+When a breastfeeding mother is breastfeeding out-of-range and her infant is >6 months old, the mom is no longer eligible for food benefits and 15 days of food benefits are not authorized. - ii.
+If the mother doesn't have current months' benefits loaded on her card, follow the steps below:

+II.
+Nutrition Services-Breastfeeding/Food Package Prescriptions/Food Packages

+Formatted: Numbered + Level: 4 + Numbering Style: I, II, III, ... + Start at: 1 + Alignment: Right + Aligned at: 1.75" + Indent at: 2"

+Formatted: Indent: Left: 2"